Arashknia/Dockerized-Splunk/Configuration.md

    >  ```
    > docker exec -it splunk bash
    >  ```
-   >  - second way: go to your docker desktop and log in with your docker account on it (sign-up if you didn't have any account till now) > On the left tab click on containers > Click on your splunk container > click on Exec on the top
+   >  - second way: go to your docker desktop and log in with your docker account on it (sign-up if you didn't have any account till now) > On the left tab click on containers > Click on your Splunk container > Click on Exec on the top
    > be sure of Splunk status is on start and running. otherwise, none of these two ways will work.
 2. become root by entering ```sudo bash```
 3. enter this command to see what is the status of Splunk: